-In 1921, the Brooklyn Spar Company advertised in The Marine Journal that it sold wooden masts, as well as posts for derricks and flag poles, which the company made at its waterfront facility at the foot of Columbia Street.
+In 1921, the Brooklyn Spar Company advertised in The Marine Journal that it sold wooden masts and posts for derricks and flag poles, which the company made at its waterfront facility at the foot of Columbia Street.

 The Brooklyn Spar Company made masts for the important ships of the day, including the CITY OF NEW YORK, Admiral Byrd's flagship to the South Pole, and the ATLANTIC, a transatlantic racing yacht whose record for the fastest crossing held for nearly 100 years.